 It leaves lots of space for the fish and the Jaguar Cichlids.
-You should always choose companions that are larger than the Jaguar.
+You should always choose companions larger than the Jaguar.

-Now, onto the recommended Jaguar Cichlid tank mates.
+Onto the recommended Jaguar Cichlid tank mates.

 Other Cichlid Species.
-You need to choose large, aggressive Cichlids; this will lower the amount of conflict.
+You need large, aggressive Cichlids; this will lower the amount of conflict.
 Recommended species are Red Terrors, Green Texas Cichlids, and Oscar Fish.
 Also, the Jack Dempsey, Carpintis Cichlids, and the Convict.

-Something to keep in mind is that these fish love to eat!
+These fish love to eat!
 They have massive appetites.

 Frozen Foods.
-A good option as well.
+A good option, as well.
 You don’t have to feed them only live food, a balance of both of them is excellent as well.
 Feed them the same foods, only frozen, as mentioned in the live foods.

 Other Options To Consider